 For some pets, just the elimination of the offending allergen can solve the problem.
 For some, a change in food as or the addition of fatty acid supplements may be what's needed.

-Some pets may require medical treatment such as anti-inflammatories, antihistamines, antibiotics, or allergy shots.
+Some pets may require medical treatment such as anti-inflammatories, antihistamines, antibiotics (like Clavamox), or allergy shots.
 If fleas are the cause, removal of the fleas with medication will solve the problem.
 For fungal infections, medicated shampoo solves the problem.
 And, finally, topical medications can help treat the irritation.

 Keep in mind that often the skin allergy can be a chronic problem that needs to be continually treated.
 But if you recognize the signs early enough before your pet really suffers from inflammation and, with the help of your veterinarian, establish the cause of your pet’s allergies, you can keep them happy and comfortable with routine maintenance.